Premature Baby Care

 As hard as it may be, you may also have to keep some visitors away during your baby's first three months.
 Nobody with a cold or the flu should come through the door unless they absolutely have to.
 Any members of the household who feel ill should wash their hands before touching the baby.

 In addition to the usual recommended immunizations, your child may need to receive extra shots to ward off infections.
 A flu shot at six months of age might help prevent a serious illness down the road.
-If your baby's lungs are still not fully formed, your doctor may also suggest that your baby be treated with palivizumab, a mouse antibody that can protect your baby from RSV (respiratory syncytial virus).
+If your baby's lungs are still not fully formed, your doctor may also suggest that your baby be treated with palivizumab, an antibody that can protect your baby from RSV (respiratory syncytial virus).
 RSV is a very common infection that makes the rounds every cold and flu season.
 Premature infants who receive palivizumab can still catch the RSV bug, but they are less likely to become seriously ill.

 Even if you've done everything possible to protect your baby, you should stay alert for signs of infection: